FarronF/limerick-council-meetings/meetings/2023/05/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th March 2023.md

 Circulated, copy of Statutory Notice dated 13th March, 2023, concerning disposal of

 property at Drombanna, Co.
-Limerick.---
+Limerick.
+---
 7

 It was noted that this Statutory Notice superseded a previous Statutory Notice